 So a few days ago the official Spyro YouTube Channel posted the entire Spyro Reigniting a Legend Panel.
 Which featured everything we’ve already seen but in a much better quality.
 We got a cutscene of Nestor and another dragon, more gameplay from Glimmer with a slight glance at Moneybags.
 Plus we got a compilation of different levels in the game.
 A better look at Skelos Badlands and how the Spyroscope works.
-Here is Canadian Guy Eh’s video showing all the footage we got.
+(I updated the article to include the full panel from the official Spyro YouTube channel)

 Now onto a recent development involving a 14-year old game from the PS2 era.
 And that game is called Crash Twinsanity.
 The YouTube Channel, Gamehut, has posted a prototype of Wumpa Island and Jungle Bungle, which include many differences from the final game.
 There were going to be ramps to roll the Wumpa tree seeds, a spiny tortoise in place of the skunk, invisible logs and a deleted level called “Bug Run”.
 Bug Run was deleted about 6-months before the game launched for it’s difficulty.
 The level would’ve featured Crash running away from bugs in a Boulders style of Crash gameplay.
 Here are the videos of both the prototype and Bug Run.